The bottom line

 Introduction

-The average large manufacturing plant loses approximately $253 million per year to unplanned downtime.
-Between 2019 and 2024, the hourly cost of these outages roughly doubled.
+The average large manufacturing plant loses approximately USD 253 million per year to unplanned downtime (Siemens, True Cost of Downtime 2024).
+Between 2019 and 2024, the hourly cost of these outages rose by roughly two-thirds — the Siemens report puts the increase at around 65%.
 These are not just numbers on a balance sheet.
 They represent missed deadlines, idle crews, and production schedules that take days to recover from.

 Most of these failures are not random.
 Machines broadcast their impending failure through data signals days - sometimes weeks - before they actually stop.
 The problem is not a lack of data.
 It is that most industrial maintenance programmes are not designed to listen to it.